+\begin{proof} As explained above, Lemma~\ref{lem::exposed_cfl_relationship} and Proposition~\ref{prop::bm_pinch_times} (together with Theorem~\ref{thm::topologyiscorrect}) implies that the topology of the bubbles cut out by $\eta'$ on its left and right sides are given by independent forested lines.
+Note that the right-continuous inverse constructed in Proposition~\ref{prop::bm_pinch_times} is monotone hence has at most countably many jumps.
+By the definition of the quantum natural time parameterization, these jumps are the only possible source of discontinuity for $\eta'$ parameterized in this way.
+By Theorem~\ref{thm::topologyiscorrect}, these jumps correspond to the macroscopic bubbles cut off by $\eta'$.
+Since the beginning and ending point of such a bubble are (by definition) the same, it follows that $\eta'$ is continuous with respect to the quantum natural time parameterization.
+It similarly follows from Lemma~\ref{lem::exposed_cfl_relationship}, Proposition~\ref{prop::bm_pinch_times}, and Theorem~\ref{thm::topologyiscorrect} that the topology of $\CW$ decorated by $\eta'$ is equivalent to the topological gluing of independent forested lines. \end{proof}

 Proposition~\ref{prop::glue_forested_lines} gives the first part of Theorem~\ref{thm::gluingtwoforestedlines}.
-To finish proving Theorem~\ref{thm::gluingtwoforestedlines}, we need to show that the pair of forested lines almost surely determines the wedge of weight $2-\tfrac{\gamma^2}{2}$.
-We are going to deduce this result from the main result of Section~\ref{sec::treenotes}, which implies that the entire wedge of weight $2-\tfrac{\gamma^2}{2}$ which corresponds to $\eta'([0,\infty))$ is almost surely determined by the pair $(L,R)$ of Brownian motions for $t \geq 0$.
+To finish proving Theorem~\ref{thm::gluingtwoforestedlines}, we need to show that the pair of forested lines a.s.\ determines the wedge of weight $2-\tfrac{\gamma^2}{2}$.
+We are going to deduce this result from the main result of Section~\ref{sec::trees_determine_embedding}, which implies that the entire wedge of weight $2-\tfrac{\gamma^2}{2}$ which is parameterized by $\eta'([0,\infty))$ is a.s.\ determined by the pair $(L,R)$ of Brownian motions for $t \geq 0$.
 In order to do so, we first need to collect the following observation.

 \begin{proposition} Let $A$, $B$ and $C$ be random variables defined on a common probability space.
-Suppose that $A$ and $B$ together almost surely determine $C$.
-(That is, suppose there exists a function $f$ such that $C = f(A,B)$ almost surely.)
+Suppose that $A$ and $B$ together a.s.\ determine $C$.
+(That is, suppose there exists a function $f$ such that $C = f(A,B)$ a.s.)
 Suppose further that given $A$, the values $B$ and $C$ are conditionally independent.
-Then $A$ almost surely determines $C$. \end{proposition}
+Then $A$ a.s.\ determines $C$. \end{proposition}

 We are now going to give the proofs of Theorems~\ref{thm::gluingtwoforestedlines}--\ref{thm::quantum_natural_zip_unzip_rough_statement}.